NotQuiteAwake/smart-aircon/README.md

 NB: The project is created for competition purposes.

-Welcome to the dev branch of the project, where commits containing untested functions are made in advance.

 The aim of the project is to build a smart system for air conditioners using a laptop and an arduino device.

 Many functions are yet complete, but any advise would be welcomed.